Titanic VR Melbourne photos Amy Gardner

 This cutting-edge attraction takes you back to 1912, allowing you to explore the grand ship and witness its fateful voyage through state-of-the-art virtual reality.

-Open from 10 April 2025, this experience brings the Titanic to life in a way that’s both educational and deeply moving.
+On now until 29 June 2025, this experience brings the Titanic to life in a way that’s both educational and deeply moving.

-Melbourne Titanic VR
+Melbourne Titanic VR photos Amy Gardner

 Melbourne Titanic VR: What to Expect